STORIS/mvom/website/docs/04 - Model/06 - Incrementing a Property on a Model.md

 # Incrementing a Property on a Model

-MVOM allows incrementing numeric properties on a record by specifying the id of the record, the valid string path to the property, and the value to increment the numeric property by.This operation is often used in scenarios such as updating a counter, tracking the number of times an event has occurred, or calculating a total.
+MVOM allows incrementing numeric properties on a record by specifying the id of the record, the valid string path to the property, and the value to increment the numeric property by.
+This operation is often used in scenarios such as updating a counter or tracking the number of times an event has occurred.
 The `Model` class exposes a static method `increment` to support this ability.

 ## increment Method

 The `increment` static method is available on all `Model` classes.
-It allows a consumer to specify a record id and an array of `IncrementOperation`s that define the string key `path` to the numeric property to increment and the `value` to increment by, which will initiate a call to the MultiValue database to increment the properties defined.
+It allows a consumer to specify a record id and an array of `IncrementOperation`s that define the string key `path` to the numeric property to increment and the `value` to increment by, which will initiate a call to the MultiValue database to increment the properties provided in the parameters.
 It will return a `Model` instance of the original record and the updated record.
 If the record does not exist, a `RecordNotFoundError` will be thrown; it will be up to the consumer to handle the error (ie. create the record by initiating a `save` operation or something else).
 If the record is locked, it will retry the operation 5 times, delaying 1 second between each retry by default, which can be overridden in the options.

 ### Syntax